dougeby/IntuneDocs/intune/reports-proc-data-rest.md

 2. Click **Required permissions** from the **Settings** blade
 3. Click **Add** in the **Required permissions** blade.
 4. Click **Select an API**.
 5. Search for the web app name.
-It is named `Microsoft Intune API`.
+It is named **Intune Data Warehouse API**.
 6. Click on the app in the list.
 7. Click **Select**.
 8. Check the **Delegated Permissions** box.